+EX_AC experiment, no obvious meridional movement of the CP zonal wind anomalies is found in the EX_NO AC experiment (Fig. 10c).
+In this experiment, the cold and warm SST anomalies are, respectively, specified over the WNP and Indian Ocean, which have been argued to be important for the occurrence of the WNP anticyclonic anomalies in previous studies (e.g., Wang et al. 2000; Xie et al. 2009).
 However, no significant WNP anticyclonic circulation anomaly is seen in our experiment when the annual cycle of SST is excluded (Fig. 10c).
 This shows that the SST annual cycle is the crucial necessary condition for the development of the anomalous low-level WNP circulation.

-We also examine the sea-level pressure (SLP) anomaly evolution over the Philippine Sea (10°-20°N, 120°-150°E) associated with strong El Niño events (Fig. 11), following the area definition of Wang et al. (2000).
-The observed Philippine Sea SLP anomalies stay negative before the autumn season of El Niño developing phase and then rapidly reverse their sign around September(0).
+We also examine the sea level pressure (SLP) anomaly evolution over the Philippine Sea (10°-20°N, 120°-150°E) associated with strong El Niño events (Fig. 11), following the area definition of Wang et al. (2000).
+The observed Philippine Sea SLP anomalies stay negative before the autumn season of El Niño developing phase and then rapidly reverse their sign around September of year 0 [September(0)].
 Higher-than-normal SLP anomalies over the Philippine Sea persist for three or four seasons into the El Niño decaying summer (Fig. 11).
 The EX_AC experiment exhibits a similar Philippine Sea SLP anomaly evolution to the observations.
 In contrast to the EX_AC experiment, there are no positive SLP anomalies developing over the Philippine Sea in the EX_NO_AC simulation.
 Figures 10 and 11 highlight the importance of the SST annual cycle for the formation of the WNP anticyclonic anomalies during El Niño conditions.
 Contrasting the atmospheric response in these two experiments, we expect to find very different precipitation anomalies over eastern China.
 Indeed, in the EX_AC experiment, we find that southern China receives stronger precipitation anomalies during the El Niño decaying phase (Fig. 12a), consistent with the observations (Fig. 3).
-Northern China experiences different precipitation anomalies from the observations, possibly due to too strong impacts from the mid-latitudes in the model and/or model biases in simulating the WNP circulation.
-However, in the

-EX_NO_AC experiment, no statistically significant precipitation anomalies can be found even over southern China (Fig. 12b), consistent with the absence of the anomalous WNP anticyclonic circulation in this experiment.
-Comparisons of the two modeling experiments verify our hypothesis that ENSO SST variability itself and its associated circulation pattern, without interaction with the annual cycle (C-Mode), cannot give rise to the observed WNP atmospheric circulation anomalies and their associated precipitation anomalies over East Asia.
+Northern China experiences different precipitation anomalies from the observations, possibly due to too strong impacts from the midlatitudes in the model and/or model biases in simulating the WNP circulation.
+However, in the EX_NO_AC experiment, no statistically significant precipitation anomalies can be found even over southern China (Fig. 12b), consistent with the absence of the anomalous WNP anticyclonic circulation in this experiment.
+Comparisons of the two modeling experiments verify our hypothesis that ENSO SST variability itself and its associated circulation pattern, without interaction with the annual cycle (C-mode), cannot give rise to the observed WNP atmospheric circulation anomalies and their associated precipitation anomalies over East Asia.